kvidita/til/index.md

 # Hello I'm Vidita.
 Here's my dailylogs
 [projects](/til/projects)

+## 12th june 2023
+- TODAY'S LEARNINGS
+  1. introduntion to html
+    - html standing for HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+    - Markup language:- A markup language is a text-encoding system consisting of a set of symbols inserted in a text document to control its structure, formatting, or the relationship between its parts.
+    - HTML elements are the building blocks of HTML pages(Elements such as head and body).
+HTML provides a means to create structured documents by denoting structural semantics for text such as headings, paragraphs, lists, links, quotes, and other items.
+HTML elements are delineated by tags, written using angle brackets.
+    - Elements of html:-  These are indicated in the document by HTML tags, enclosed in angle brackets, generally in pair having start tag and end tag.
+The general form of an HTML element is therefore: <tag attribute1="value1" attribute2="value2">''content''</tag>.
+Some HTML elements are defined as empty elements and take the form <tag attribute1="value1" attribute2="value2">, for eg:- <br />.
+    - * Elements are not tags.HEAD element is always present, even though both start and end HEAD tags may be missing in the markup.
+Tags are used to delimit the start and end of elements in the markup.
+The start and end tags of certain normal elements can be omitted.
+    - There are three types of elements
+      - normal elements :- start tag, any numbers of attributes, some amount of content, including text and other elements, and end tag, eg, title tag
+      - raw text elements :- start tag, any numbers of attributes, some amount of text content, but no elements and end tag
+      - void elements :- only have a start tag, contains any numbers of attributes
+    - Attributes:- HTML attributes define desired behavior or indicate additional element properties.
+Most attributes require a value.
+2. TAGS LEARNED
+  - html :- known as the root element of the document.
+We use it as first tag because it helps browsers recognise that a given document is a HTML document.
+  - head :- The head tag is a container for all the head elements in an HTML page. for eg, title tag.
+  - title :- The title tag defines the title of the document.
+The title must be text-only, and it is shown in the browser's title bar or in the page's tab.
+  - body :- The body tag defines the document's body.body element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.There can only be one <body> element in an HTML document.
+  - heading tags: h1, h2, h3, ... to h6.
+  - paragraph p
+  - bold b, italic i, underline u, break br.
+  - lists:
+      - ordered and unordered.
+      - ol          ul
+      - list item: li
+  - table:
+      - table,
+      - table row tr.
+      - table heading th.
+      - table data td.

+  - anchor: <a href="url here">Visit google</a>

+  - what is Inline elements and block elements.
+Span is inline element.
+  - pre tag
+  - id
+  - anchor tag with id
+  - anchor tag with target  "_blank"

+  - Styling
+    - color, background-color, font-size, font-family, border-style, border-color, text-decoration, text-align

+3. By default style get inherit , you can override style in child.

 ## 10th june 2023
 - TODAY'S LEARNINGS
   1. mocking some function using 'it', we can use context to mock a function.